top of page

 Waste & Used Electronics Training Manual

-This and other information on safe storage and handling of lamps can be seen in the Know Toxics Universal Waste & Used Electronics Training Manual, pages 27-29.
+This and other information on safe storage and handling of electronics can be seen in the Know Toxics Universal Waste & Used Electronics Training Manual*, pages 27-29.

-Used electronics are not regulated as universal waste under the universal waste rule.
-However, the EPA and DEQ recommend proper recycling of used electronics, especially since many of these items, such as laptop computers, contain rechargeable batteries, which are universal waste.
+• The EPA and DEQ recommend proper recycling of used electronics, especially since many of these items contain rechargeable batteries, which are universal waste

-• Store electronics in a room with four walls, a ceiling and a roof, or in the cargo portion of a truck.
-Basically, anywhere that will prevent leakage or release to the environment.
+• Store electronics in a room with four walls, a ceiling and a roof, or in the cargo portion of a truck

 Additional Resources